joeldodson/atlassible/docs/index.md

 I'll provide more detailed docs as I figure out what I'm doing.

-There is an optional extra package installable with atlassible, aticli. aticli is a python script to both give examples of using atlassible, and hopefully be a useful tool out of the box.
+There is an optional extra package installable with atlassible, aticli. aticli is a typer based python script to both give examples of using atlassible, and hopefully be a useful tool out of the box.
 See below for how to install aticli along with atlassible.